magbenji/summary/index.md

 <img style="float: right" width="600" src="./fig/SEIRmodel.PNG">

-Three different SEIR models were used to predict the number of cases in Idaho used and examined the following parameters
+Three different SEIR models were used to predict the number of cases in Idaho used and examined the following.
-* demographic information for cities with at least 3,000 individuals [sourced from wikipedia](https://en.wikipedia.org/wiki/List_of_cities_in_Idaho)
-* Contact rates by age group (0-14, 15-24, 25-54, 55-64, and over 65)

-* spatial structure
-* social distancing
-* school closures by city
+### Model A:  (BEN)
 * S = susceptible
 * Q = quarantine
 * E = latent (infected but not infectious)